laminas/laminas-stratigility/doc/book/api.md

 Middleware is executed in the order in which it is piped to the `MiddlewarePipe` instance.

 `__invoke()` is itself middleware.
-If `$out` is not provided, an instance of `Zend\Stratigility\FinalHandler` will be created, and used in the event that the pipe stack is exhausted.
+If `$out` is not provided, an instance of `Laminas\Stratigility\FinalHandler` will be created, and used in the event that the pipe stack is exhausted.
 The callable should use the same signature as `Next()`:

 ```php